This 12-Item First Aid Kit Saved a Cyclist’s Life in Patagonia

 6. Superglue (Medical-Grade)

-She’d also scraped her shin badly in the fall—a six-inch laceration that wouldn’t stop bleeding.
-After cleaning with her filtered water, she used superglue to close the wound.
-It held for the entire evacuation, preventing infection and blood loss.
+On top of the arm, she’d also scraped her shin badly in the fall — a six-inch laceration that wouldn’t stop bleeding.
+After cleaning it with filtered water from her bottle, she used medical-grade superglue to close the wound.
+It held for the entire three-day evacuation, preventing infection and further blood loss.
+I was skeptical about carrying superglue until I heard this.
+Now it’s a permanent fixture in my kit.

 7. Antiseptic Wipes (10 count)

-Before closing the leg wound and before touching her arm fracture site, she cleaned her hands and the wound areas.
-Infection in the Patagonian backcountry would have complicated everything.
+Before closing the leg wound and before touching the area around her arm fracture, she cleaned her hands and the wound sites thoroughly.
+Infection in the Patagonian backcountry, days from any medical facility, would have turned a survivable situation into a potentially life-threatening one.

 8. Nitrile Gloves (2 pair)

-She wore these while treating herself, keeping dirt from entering wounds.
-Wilderness first aid happens in dirty conditions; gloves are the first barrier.
+She wore these while treating herself, keeping dirt and trail grime out of open wounds.
+Wilderness first aid always happens in dirty conditions — gravel, mud, sweat, chain grease.
+Gloves are the first and simplest barrier against making things worse.

 9. Emergency Blanket

-That first night, shock and cold rain combined to drop her body temperature.
-The mylar blanket, wrapped around her sleeping bag, added critical insulation.
-She slept fitfully but warmly enough to function the next day.
+That first night, shock combined with cold rain to drop her body temperature dangerously.
+The mylar emergency blanket, wrapped around the outside of her sleeping bag, added just enough insulation to keep her functional.
+She slept fitfully at best, but she stayed warm enough to get up and keep moving the next morning.
+That matters more than comfort when survival is the priority.

 10. Duct Tape (15ft wrapped around water bottle)